 A. San Antonio Heart Study

 The San Antonio Heart Study (SAHS) is a population-based epidemiological study that was conducted to assess the risk factors of diabetes and cardiovascular diseases in healthy population [16], [17].
 It includes 5,158 men and non-pregnant women of Mexican-American and non-Hispanic white residents of San Antonio, Texas.
 The age of the individuals at the time of recruitment was between 25 and 64 years.
-As a part of the data collection, the blood glucose and insulin levels were recorded during oral glucose tolerance test (OGTT), which measures the body response to a standard 75 g dose of glucose after fasting overnight.
+As a part of the data collection, the blood glucose and insulin levels were recorded during the oral glucose tolerance test (OGTT), which measures the body response to a standard 75 g dose of glucose after fasting overnight.

-The OGTT was performed both at the baseline and at average follow-up of 7.5 years.
+The OGTT was performed both at the baseline and at an average follow-up of 7.5 years.
 The participants were recruited in 2 cohorts, the first during the period 1979 to 1982, and the second from 1984 to 1988 [18].
 The reassessment during the follow-up period took place during the years 1987 to 1990 for the first cohort, and 1991 to 1996 for the second cohort.
-In this study we use data from the second cohort with the plasma glucose and insulin levels of 1,496 healthy individuals recorded during the OGTT prior to glucose intake and at 30, 60 and 120 minutes thereafter.
+In this study we use data from the second cohort with the plasma glucose and insulin levels of 1,496 healthy individuals recorded during the OGTT prior to glucose intake of a standard glucose dose and at 30, 60 and 120 minutes thereafter.
 Moreover, the socio-demographic information such as age, ethnicity and body-mass index (BMI) was also collected.
 Table 1 shows the distribution of the annotated classes at the follow-up.

 Table 1.
 The distribution of the classes in the 1,496 individuals labeled at an average follow-up period of 7.5 years.
 T2DM: Type 2 diabetes mellitus, CVD: Cardiovascular disease, T2DM&CVD: Type 2 diabetes mellitus and CVD.
 Healthy: all the individuals that are not diagnosed with T2DM or with CVD.

 T2DM was diagnosed by a WHO criteria, defining fasting glucose level ≥126 mg/dL or 2-hour glucose level ≥200 mg/dL [19].
 Furthermore, all individuals taking anti-diabetic medications was also classified as diabetic.
-All individuals with self-reported cardiovascular event at follow-up, such as heart attack, stroke or angina were labeled as CVD.
-Individuals withoud T2DM or self-reported CVD were labeled as healthy.
+All individuals with self-reported cardiovascular event at follow-up, such as heart attack, stroke or angina, were labeled as CVD.
+Individuals without T2DM or self-reported CVD were labeled as healthy.
 During the course of the study, a total of 171 individuals developed T2DM with 10 individuals also reported at least one cardiovascular event.
 The incidence rate of T2DM for this population was 11.4%.
-Figure 1 illustrates the blood glucose and insulin values recorded at the baseline, and at 30, 60 and 120 minute after the intake ogf standardized glucose concentration
+Figure 1 illustrates the blood glucose and insulin values recorded at the baseline, and at 30, 60 and 120 minute during the OGTT.

 Figure 1.
 Box plots of glucose and insulin measurements for healthy and diabetic subjects